 Want instant hot water in the master bath or kitchen sink?
 Then a point of use water heater is exactly what you need.

-As the name implies, a Point of Use (POU) Water Heater, heats water at the location where it is being used.
+As the name implies, an electric Point of Use (POU) Water Heater, heats water at the location where it is being used.

-Where To Use A Point Of Use Water Heater
+Where To Use An Electric Point Of Use Water Heater

 These water heaters are small electric water heaters that are installed as close as possible to where the hot water is required, allowing users to get an unlimited stream of hot water fast.
 Depending on the size of the water heater, one unit can be installed to supply a single fixture or, providing the heater is sized correctly, multiple fixtures situated close together.